WebAssembly/design/BinaryEncoding.md

   The encoding is dense and trivial to interact with, making it suitable for scenarios like JIT, instrumentation tools, and debugging.
-* **Layer 1** provides structural compression on top of layer 0, exploiting specific knowledge about the nature of the syntax tree and its nodes.
+* **Layer 1** provides structural compression on top of layer 0, exploiting specific knowledge about the nature of the sections and bytecode.
-  The structural compression introduces more efficient encoding of values, rearranges values within the module, and prunes structurally identical tree nodes.
+  The structural compression introduces more efficient encoding of values, rearranges values within the module, and prunes identical structures.
 * **Layer 2** Layer 2 applies generic compression algorithms, like [gzip](http://www.gzip.org/) and [Brotli](https://datatracker.ietf.org/doc/draft-alakuijala-brotli/), that are already available in browsers and other tooling.

 Most importantly, the layering approach allows development and standardization to occur incrementally.
-For example, Layer 1 and Layer 2 encoding techniques can be experimented with by application-level decompressing to the layer below.
-As compression techniques  stabilize, they can be standardized and moved into native implementations.
+For example, Layer 1 and Layer 2 encoding techniques can be prototyped by application-level decompression to the layer below.
+As compression techniques mature and stabilize, they can be standardized and moved into native implementations.

 See